 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Berries are recognized as some of the most powerful superfoods.
-They're rich in disease-fighting antioxidants which protect us from cell damage.
+They're rich in disease-fighting antioxidants that protect us from cell damage.
 They’re also delicious and blend beautifully along with banana and coconut water in this healthy smoothie.
 Feel free to use a mixture of berries, such as blueberries, raspberries, strawberries, and blackberries, fresh or frozen.

-This recipe is also gluten-free and dairy-free, making it a great breakfast for anyone in the family.
-Enjoy this refreshing smoothie in the summer, or as a tasty pick-me-up in mid-morning or mid-afternoon.
+This recipe is also gluten free and dairy free, making it a great breakfast for anyone in the family.
+Enjoy this refreshing smoothie in the summer or as a tasty pick-me-up in midmorning or midafternoon.

 Click Play to See This Antioxidant Berry Banana Smoothie Come Together

-"Dairy-free and vegan, this smoothie comes together effortlessly in about 5 minutes.
+"Dairy free and vegan, this smoothie comes together effortlessly in about 5 minutes.
 Delicious and satisfying as an on-the-go meal replacement or snack.
 Thick, rich, filling, healthy, and naturally sweet." —Diana Andrews

 Gather the ingredients.